-3. Number and height of erosional pedestals or terracettes: Pedestals are not evident in the reference condition.
-4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare ground is very low at 0-1%.
-It consists of small, randomly scattered patches.
-5. Number of gullies and erosion associated with gullies: Gullies are not present in the reference condition.
-6. Extent of wind scoured, blowouts and/or depositional areas: Wind scoured, or depositional areas are not evident in the reference condition.
-7. Amount of litter movement (describe size and distance expected to travel): Litter movement is not evident in the reference condition.
-8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): The average soil stability rating is 6 under plant canopies and plant interspaces due to high rootmat coverage.
+Number and height of erosional pedestals or terracettes: Pedestals are not evident in the reference condition.
+Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare ground is 0%.
+Number of gullies and erosion associated with gullies: Gullies are not present in the reference condition.
+Extent of wind scoured, blowouts and/or depositional areas: Wind scoured, or depositional areas are not evident in the reference condition.
+Amount of litter movement (describe size and distance expected to travel): Litter movement is not evident in the reference condition.
+Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): The average soil stability rating is 6 under plant canopies and plant interspaces due to high rootmat coverage.
 The A horizon is 10-15 inches thick.
-9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Soil Structure at the surface will be challenging to determine as site is wet however will trend weak, fine granular to weak fine subangular blocky.
-A Horizon will be 10-15 inches thick and will be very dark with color, when wet, typically ranging in Value of 2 or less and Chroma of 2 or less.
+Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Soil Structure at the surface will be challenging to determine as site is wet however will trend moderate, fine granular to weak fine subangular blocky.
+A Horizon will be 10-15 inches thick and will be very dark with color, when wet, typically ranging in Value of 3 or less and Chroma of 2 or less.
 This site may express an organic layer of up to 8" above the A horizon.
-Local geology may affect color, it is important to reference the Official Series Description (OSD) for characteristic range. https://soilseries.sc.egov.usda.gov/osdname.aspx 10.
-Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Infiltration of the Wet Meadow ecological site is slow to rapid.
+Evidence of redoximorphic features may be present in A horizon which may affect color.
+Local geology may affect color, it is important to reference the Official Series Description (OSD) for characteristic range. https://soilseries.sc.egov.usda.gov/osdname.aspx Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Infiltration of the Wet Meadow ecological site is slow to rapid.
 The site is poorly drained.
-An even distribution of mid stature grasses (40-50%), cool season sedges/rushes (40-50%) along with rhizomatous grass (0-5%), forbs (0-5%), and shrubs (0-5%) 11.
-Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): A compaction layer is not present in the reference condition.
+An even distribution of mid stature grasses (40-50%), cool season sedges/rushes (30-35%) along with rhizomatous grass (15-20%), forbs (5-10%), and shrubs (3-5%) Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): A compaction layer is not present in the reference condition.
 Soil profile may contain an abrupt transition to an Argillic horizon which can be misinterpreted as compaction, however, the soil structure will be fine to medium subangular blocky, where a compaction layer will be platy or structureless (massive).

-12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Equal proportions of Mid-statured, cool season, perennial bunchgrasses (bluejoint, mannagrass, tufted hairgrass) and sedges/rushes (Nebraska sedge, beaked sedge, water sedge, poverty rush)
+Dominant: Mid-statured, cool season, perennial bunchgrasses (bluejoint, mannagrass, tufted hairgrass) = large sedges

+(Nebraska sedge, beaked sedge, water sedge)